 Chief Officers/Directors.

 Post Main Areas of Responsibility

-Deputy Chief Executive & Director - To act as Head of Paid Service/Deputy
+Deputy Chief Executive & Director - Resources • To act as Head of Paid Service/Deputy Chief Executive in the absence of the Chief Executive

 14.1 The below table details the non-exhaustive main areas of responsibility of the Chief Officers/Directors.